A Sequential Framework Towards an Exact SDP Verification of Neural Networks: Abstract

 \section{Abstract}

-There have been major advances on the design of neural networks, but still they cannot be applied to many safety-critical systems due to the lack of efficient computational techniques to analyze and certify their robustness.
-Recently, various methods based on convex optimization have been proposed to address this issue.
-In particular, the semidefinite programming (SDP) approach has gained popularity in convexifying the robustness analysis problem.
-Since this approach is prone to a large relaxation gap, this paper develops a new technique to reduce the gap by adding non-convex cuts via disjunctive programming.
-The proposed method amounts to a sequential SDP technique.
-We analyze the performance of this method both theoretically and empirically, and show that it bridges the gap as the number of cuts increases.
+Although neural networks have been applied to several systems in recent years, they still cannot be used in safety-critical systems due to the lack of efficient techniques to certify their robustness.
+A number of techniques based on convex optimization have been proposed in the literature to study the robustness of neural networks, and the semidefinite programming (SDP) approach has emerged as a leading contender for the robust certification of neural networks.
+The major challenge to the SDP approach is that it is prone to a large relaxation gap.
+In this work, we address this issue by developing a sequential framework to shrink this gap to zero by adding non-convex cuts to the optimization problem via disjunctive programming.
+We analyze the performance of this sequential SDP method both theoretically and empirically, and show that it bridges the gap as the number of cuts increases.